 I do want to give everybody a brief update again.

-Uh, There is not the latest developments is still the same.
+The latest developments is still the same.

-Uh they blew up in the car.
+They blew up in the car.

-They lost control of the vehicle.
+Apparently, they lost control of the vehicle.

-Vehicle apparently is loaded, was loaded with explosives.
+Vehicle apparently was loaded with explosives.

-We are representing a number of families of hostages.
+Also, American Center for Law and Justice, we are representing a number of families of hostages.

 And this hostage release, one of our families is in it.

-It's a mother with three, uh, three kids.
+It's a mother with three kids.

 They're on the list to be released.

-But most of our clients, which are mostly uh 24 to 28-year-old males, that means in in Hamas's mind, they're the enemy, they're the military in Israel.
+But most of our clients, which are mostly 24 to 28-year-old males, that means in Hamas's mind, they're the enemy.

-Uh, they're not going to be on this list.
+They're not going to be on this list.

 So we've got a lot of work to do.

-We've been working aggressively in Washington, working in Europe, of course, working in Israel too.
+We've been working aggressively in Washington, working in Europe.

-We didn't even deal with cutter on this.
+We're even dealing with Qatar on this.

-So a lot more ahead on the Hannity Broadcast.
+So a lot more ahead on the Hannity broadcast.

 We're going to be talking about a lot of other issues too as things come up.

-Um, praying for our country, praying for our leaders, praying for our troops.
+Praying for our country, praying for our leaders, praying for our troops.

-We're gonna be back with more.
+We're going to be back with more.

-A lot of exciting things coming up in the next few minutes, so you're gonna want to stay tuned.
+A lot of exciting things coming up in the next few minutes.

 Back with more in just a few minutes.